It Looked As Though Millions Of Babies Would Miss Out On A Lifesaving Vaccine

 "As a result of a strong collaboration among UNICEF, the countries and manufacturers, there was no interruption in the countries' vaccine programs," Deehan says.

-In a followup interview with NPR, Merck's Chief Marketing Officer, Michael Nally said that one reason the company ended its agreement with Gavi was because the competing vaccines were more desirable for low-income countries than Rotateq.
+In a follow-up interview with NPR, Merck's chief marketing officer, Michael Nally, said that one reason the company ended its agreement with Gavi was because the competing vaccines were more desirable for low-income countries than RotaTeq.
 GSK's vaccine requires one less dose, while the Indian vaccines will be less expensive.

 "We've had to come to a conversation around, we are probably not going to be the product of choice in those markets," Nally said.

-In the meantime, Merck has successfully launched sales of Rotateq in China.
+In the meantime, Merck has successfully launched sales of RotaTeq in China.
 The vaccine is now available in at least seven Chinese provinces, and a course costs about $130, or about 12 times the cost of the vaccine in the West Africa.
 Merck's Chinese distributor, Chongqing Zhifei Biological Products Co., hopes to obtain more than $450 million worth of the vaccine in the next several years.